jithinchandrankv/pde4430_cw1/README.md

    In this task , turtle will controlled using keyboard keys.Also speed will adjust with help of key.For that , need to run turtlesim_node and teleoperator.py. file in the terminal.

-   while running terminal display the which direction is pressed.
+   while running terminal display the which direction key is pressed.

+## Task 2:Autonomous navigation to any given coordinate

+In this task , turtle will move to any given position with proper orientation and velocity.
+For that we need to run  "turtlesim_node " and "turtle_automovement.py " in terminalbox.

+after run thr python file in the terminal,terminal will ask for the X and Y destination coordinate.If the reached to the given position,it will inform "destination reached".